thriveweb/yellowcake/README.md

 - Change **Registration Preferences** to **Invite Only**
 - Enable **Git Gateway**

-1. Invite users (probably yourself) to enable admin access
+1. Invite users (probably yourself) to enable admin access.

 - Open the **Identity** tab and hit **Invite Users**